If you've been given a password, please enter it below.

 Ecologist · Farmer · Falconer

 Chris has spent more than two decades working at the intersection of agriculture, ecology, and community.
-He served as executive director of Fairview Gardens, a historic 12-acre urban farm in Santa Barbara, where he led operations, education, and land management.
-He now works as a consultant in ecology and ecosystem services, focused on soil, water, and plant tissue analysis for landowners and agricultural operations across the West.
+After founding a technology company focused on monitoring the health of aquatic ecosystems, he co-founded a diversified community farm near the town of Sonoma.
+He went on to serve as Executive Director of Fairview Gardens, a historic 12-acre urban farm in Santa Barbara, where he led operations, education, and land management.
+He now works as a consultant in ecology and ecosystem services, focused on soil, water, and biodiversity.

-Beyond his professional work, Chris is a licensed falconer with prior experience at the Sonoma County Bird Rescue Center, and he holds direct experience implementing and monetizing conservation easements in both California and Colorado.
+Beyond his professional work, Chris is a licensed master falconer with prior experience with the Sonoma County Bird Rescue Center.
+He holds direct experience implementing and monetizing conservation easements in both California and Colorado.

 Veterinarian · Practice Builder

-Stacey is a doctor of veterinary medicine who owned and operated an animal hospital in Boulder, Colorado for twenty years before selling the practice and beginning a new chapter.
-She currently works as a relief veterinarian in Northern California, providing medical care across a range of clinics and giving her a broad, current view of animal health in the region.
+Stacey is a doctor of veterinary medicine who owned and operated an animal hospital in Boulder, Colorado for fifteen years before selling the practice and beginning a new chapter.
+She currently works as a relief veterinarian in Northern California, providing medical care across a range of clinics, which give her a broad, current view of companion animal health in the region.

-She is, by her own description, in the midst of defining what comes next professionally — and a working farm or ranch is the environment in which her ideas take their most natural shape.
-At the center of them is a longstanding interest in the bond between humans and animals: the ways that relationship shapes both, and the therapeutic and educational possibilities that open when it's honored.
-On land of our own, Stacey anticipates partnering with therapists and other practitioners on programs rooted in that work, alongside consulting on animal welfare.
+She is in the midst of defining what comes next professionally.
+Working lands and natural ecosystems offer the environment in which her ideas take their most organic shape.
+At the center of these ideas is a longstanding interest in the bond between humans and animals: the ways that relationship shapes both, and the therapeutic and educational possibilities that open when it's honored.
+Stacey anticipates partnering with professionals in other domains, including therapists and animal welfare specialists, on programs rooted in fostering and exploring the depths of human-animal bonds.

-What we want to lead is a regenerative operation — a thriving ecosystem of perennials, limited annuals, small ruminants grazing for dairy, and therapeutic and educational programs for all ages.
+We want to organize and lead a team dedicated to sustainable land stewardship.
+We imagine a thriving ecosystem where plants and animals — human and non-human — offer physical and emotional sustenance for all ages.
 Not a single-crop farm.
 Not a single-purpose retreat.
-A place where small enterprises cross-pollinate — where the goats feed the cheese, the cheese feeds the classes, the classes bring the people who come back for the raptor talks, the raptors draw the therapists, and so on.
+A place where people and small enterprises cross-pollinate — where the goats offer the cheese, the cheese feeds the classes, the classes bring the people who come back for the raptor talks, the raptors draw the therapists, and so on.
 A working landscape with many reasons to exist.

-Small-scale, diversified food enterprises chosen for the land, the region, and the realities of water.
+Small-scale, diversified food enterprises chosen for the land, the region, and the realities of soil and water health.
 Nothing extractive; nothing at a scale that can't be stewarded well.
+Guided by the principles of agroecology.

 Education woven into the working life of the farm, both in person and online, serving adults who want practical skills and — where the local community welcomes it — families and kids.